blueYOSHI9000/MarioPartyOverlay/README.md

 **[Website](https://blueyoshi9000.github.io/MarioPartyOverlay/)**

 # How to use?
-You'll probably figure it out on your own anyway, it's not like there's a self-destruct button...

-You can click on the numbers to increase it (called counters).
-By holding Ctrl or checking the 'Minus' checkbox it decreases the counters instead.
+Click on the numbers to increase the counters, by holding Ctrl you can decrease them instead.
+The amount can be changed at the top (1, 5 or 10).
-To change the amount added/subtracted you can click on the numbers at the top, pressing the number on the numpad changes it too (0 for 10).
 To give/take the coin-star you just click on the character.

-The "Generate & Copy" button outputs all counters as text, and copies it, so you can paste it in a stream chat to track the Bonus Stars for them as a example.
+The "Generate & Copy" button outputs all stats as text and copies it.
 The Save/Reload buttons well... save and reload!
-It saves all counters (not characters, not settings, only counters) and reloads them.
+It saves all stats and reloads them.
 If activated in the settings, they will be saved in your browser too and automatically loaded the next time you open the site.

 Note: All settings are applied immediately, the save button will only save it permanently as otherwise they get reset when you refresh the site.

 # Credits
 Created by [blueYOSHI9000](https://www.twitter.com/blueyoshi9000)
 Default icons created by [blueYOSHI9000](https://www.twitter.com/blueyoshi9000) using official artwork and insprired by [Mario Party Legacy](https://mariopartylegacy.com/)
 Mario Kart 8 Deluxe icons ripped by [Random Talking Bush](https://twitter.com/RandomTBush) and edited by [RicoDexter](https://twitter.com/Der_RicoDexter) & [blueYOSHI9000](https://www.twitter.com/blueyoshi9000)
+Super Mario Party character icons ripped by [xX-CamTro-Xx](https://www.spriters-resource.com/submitter/xX-CamTro-Xx/)
+Mario Party 9 character icons ripped by [larsenv](https://www.spriters-resource.com/submitter/larsenv/)
+Mario Party DS icons ripped by [FieryExplosion](https://www.spriters-resource.com/submitter/FieryExplosion/) & [Anonymous](https://www.spriters-resource.com/submitter/Anonymous/)

 [Font](https://www.freepremiumfonts.com/free-font/new-super-mario-font-mario-party-9.aspx)
 [Interact.js](http://interactjs.io/) (enables drag 'n' drop)